stephanenicolas/toothpick/README.md

 ## What is ToothPick ?

-ToothPick is a scope tree based Dependency Injection (DI) library.
+ToothPick is a scope tree based Dependency Injection (DI) library for Java.

 It is a full-featured, runtime based implementation of [JSR 330](https://jcp.org/en/jsr/detail?id=330).